-The San Isidro neighborhood of Buenos Aires is filled with old stone houses, Neo-Gothic churches, cobblestone streets, and lush greenery.
+The San Isidro neighborhood of Buenos Aires is filled with old stone houses, neo-Gothic churches, cobblestone streets, and lush greenery.
 Huge magnolia and jacaranda trees live happily next to tropical palms, and climbing roses cover stone walls.
 It’s a bit grand, a bit rundown, and loaded with South American charm.

-But don’t say we didn’t warn you: Orchids tend to evoke obsessive behavior (The Orchid That Owned Me).
+Inspired to try growing orchids yourself?
+Don’t say we didn’t warn you: Orchids tend to evoke obsessive behavior (The Orchid That Owned Me).

 Get more ideas on how to successfully plant, grow, and care for orchids with our Orchid: A Field Guide and tips for how to plant, grow, and care for more of our favorite houseplants with our curated guide to Houseplants 101.
 Interested in other tropical plants for your garden or indoor space?
 See how to plant, grow, and care for various tropical plants with our Tropical Plants: A Field Guide.
 For more on orchids: